lac-dcc/honey-potion/README.md

 - We do not support mutual recursive functions.
 - We do not support user-defined structs.

-There are more, and we are currently working to
+There are more, and we are actively working to improve it.

 Contributions are very welcome!
 If you are interested in collaborating, let's stay in touch so our work doesn't overlap.
 Feedback and suggestions are also very much appreciated!
-Please tell us your thoughts at `vinicpac@gmail.com`.
+You can file a [Github issue](https://github.com/lac-dcc/honey-potion/issues) or contact us at `vinicpac@gmail.com`.